Silk Road: The Five 'Stans of Central Asia

 Contained inside the 19th century Mukhamed Aminkhan Madrassah, the Orient Star enjoys a faultless location within the walls of Ichan Qala, the medieval citadel in the heart of Khiva.
 Only a short walk from the city's mosques, madrassas, palaces and hammams, the building used to be the biggest operational madrassah of the city and held up to 250 students.
 The traditional building now features 60 simply decorated but comfortable and clean en suite rooms.
 Once cells of the students who studied here, each room is a historical and architectural adventure.
 The restaurant and bar, situated in another madrasah next to the hotel, offers Uzbek meals and local wine.

-City Palace Hotel, Tashkent
+City Palace, Tashkent

 Located at a short walk to Amir Timur Square, the lively entertainment hub of the city, and the Amir Timur Museum, the City Palace Hotel is also just a 10-minute drive to most of the city’s main sites.
 A modern 15-storey hotel, City Palace offers 251 tastefully furnished rooms and suites, all featuring private bathrooms with bathtub and shower, satellite TV, a writing desk, a minibar, air-conditioning and standard amenities.
 During the summer, guests can lounge in the garden by the outdoor swimming pool and bar or head inside to the indoor heated swimming pool, Jacuzzi, Turkish bath and sauna in the winter.
 Other facilities include a tennis court, a gym and a beauty salon.
 The stylish Amudaryo restaurant serves a mixture of local and international dishes and you can head to the lounge bar or lobby bar and café for a drink.